3 Proven Ways to Impact the Future of Workplace Learning: High ROI, Data Informed Managers, Engaged Learners

 In order to create a successful learning culture for the future with high performing teams requires behavior change on all levels: from executives to managers to the learners themselves.

-Join Darci Hall, Chief Learning Officer, and Johnny Hamilton, Senior Design and Innovation Consultant, at Providence St. Joseph Health as they share their journey from curiosity to pilot to enterprise launch.
+Watch this on-demand webinar where Darci Hall, Chief Learning Officer, and Johnny Hamilton, Senior Design and Innovation Consultant, at Providence St. Joseph Health share their journey from curiosity to pilot to enterprise launch.
 On their path, they’ve:

 - Slashed high training implementation costs